electron/governance/policy/permissions.md

 ## Twitter

-The Twitter account is currently owned by GitHub and access is managed by them.
-In the future we'd like for this account to be owned by the Outreach Working Group.
+The Twitter account is currently owned by the Outreach Working Group and access is managed by them.
+If you'd like something tweeted head on over to #wg-outreach and ask them for help.

 ## NPM